 - A named range

-How to use COUNTA formula
+How to use COUNTA function

 Editor’s note: This is a revised version of a previous post that has been updated for accuracy and comprehensiveness.